Electric Vehicle Fleet and Charging Infrastructure Planning: Achieving Optimal Performance

 \section{Achieving Optimal Performance}

-In this section, we analyze the system under a specific policy and show that it nearly achieves the lower bound on $n$ and $m$ from \Cref{thm:lower-bound}.
-We first introduce the policy which we coin {\it power-of-$d$ vehicles dispatch}, and then present the main theorem of this section and discuss its implications.
-In the second part of this section, we show how to model and analyze the system's performance under the power-of-$d$ vehicles dispatch policy.
-The main challenge here is to find a rich but simple enough state space with a corresponding dynamical system that enables us to capture the complexities associated with the evolution of the vehicles' SoC but that it is also amenable to analysis.
+We analyze the system under the {\it Power-of-$d$ vehicles dispatch} policy and show that it nearly achieves the lower bounds in \Cref{thm:lower-bound}.
+We first introduce the policy, present the main theorem of this section, and discuss its implications.
+We then explain how to model and analyze the system's performance under this policy.